The Late Show with Stephen Colbert: Background

 On April 3, 2014, Letterman announced his retirement, with his final episode as host of Late Show scheduled for May 20, 2015.
 On April 10, 2014, CBS announced Stephen Colbert as Letterman's successor, signing him to a five-year agreement.
 In contrast with Colbert's previous program The Colbert Report, in which he played a fictionalized version of himself, Colbert hosts the show as himself.
 Colbert's version retains the Late Show name under license from Letterman's Worldwide Pants, which holds the registered trademark.
 On April 23, 2014, the character version of Stephen Colbert appeared on The Daily Show with Jon Stewart to announce that he had clearly "won television" and would be closing down The Colbert Report because he had met his goal.
 This came after the announcement the character would not be used after the end of The Colbert Report.
 The final episode of Report aired on December 18, 2014.

-Several states and municipalities attempted to coax CBS with tax credits and other incentives to move Late Show from its long-time home at the Ed Sullivan Theater in New York City, including Connecticut, Los Angeles, and New Orleans.
+There were efforts to lure a new version of The Late Show from its long-time home at the Ed Sullivan Theater in New York City, with California lawmakers offering tax incentives to bring production to Los Angeles.
 On July 23, 2014, CBS CEO Les Moonves announced that the program would remain in New York City; CBS would be eligible for $11 million in tax credits over five years to produce the program there, and would also receive grants to fund renovations to the theater.
 Jon Batiste was announced as the bandleader on June 4, 2015, with his Stay Human band succeeding the CBS Orchestra (which returned to its previous identity as the World's Most Dangerous Band shortly thereafter) as the house band.